-Four suspects accused in deadly Helena-West Helena shooting
+Suspect still on loose in deadly Helena-West Helena shooting

 Otey was rushed to the Helena Regional Medical Center but died from his injury.

-A release from the police department stated the shooter then fled the scene in a dark colored SUV.
+A release from the police department stated the shooter fled the scene in a dark-colored SUV.

-Authorities have identified four suspects in this case: Devonta Higgins, Tommy Higgins, Diamond Higgins and a juvenile.
+Authorities identified four suspects in this case: Devonta Higgins, Tommy Higgins, Diamond Higgins and a juvenile.

-Devonta and Tommy have both been taken into custody, but Diamond and the juvenile are still on the run.
+Devonta Higgins remains in custody.
+Diamond Higgins was released, though the chief says charges against her may be coming.
+The juvenile was questioned and released.

 If you can help, call the police department at (870) 572-3441.